Biographies from Provence

 Van Gogh’s Ear – The True Story by Bernadette Murphy

-The Letters of Vincent van Gogh edited by Ronald de Leeuw the director of the Van Gogh Museum in Amsterdam.
+The Letters of Vincent van Gogh was edited by Ronald de Leeuw, the director of the Van Gogh Museum in Amsterdam.